 The investment return on equities includes dividend income and capital gains/losses from equity market performance.
-2020 saw strong overall growth in equity markets despite the volatility introduced into the markets by the COVID-19 pandemic.
+2021 saw strong overall growth in equity markets

 Bonds

 The investment return on bonds includes coupon payments and capital gains/losses from bond market performance.
 Investment returns on bonds continue to be impacted by the ongoing low/negative interest rate environment.